-He placed the rocks at the right side of the stock tank swimming pool to make them function as stairs and that setup works perfectly for us.
+He placed the rocks on the right side of the stock tank to make them function as stairs and that setup works perfectly for us.
 The gaps were filled in with river rocks that we collected by the river right by our house.

-We also have an herb garden right next to our stock tank swimming pool.
+We also have an herb garden right next to our set-up.

-How do we keep the stock tank swimming pool clean?
+How do you keep your stock tank pool clean?